(~2700 words / 11-minute read)

 The politics of individualism answers, “Freedom”; of collectivism, “Slavery”.

-Individualism is realistic, rational, egoist (self-preserving), liberating, and beautiful.
-It recognizes the existence and rights of the individual, and individuals as the political unit or agent of a society.
-Individualist society is characterized by self-government and benevolence.
+Individualism is realistic, rational, and egoist (self-preserving).
+It is liberating, orderly, and beautiful.
+It recognizes the existence and rights of the individual, and individuals as the political unit and agent of society.
+Individualist society is characterized by distributed self-government and benevolence.

-Collectivism is idealistic (fantastical, nihilistic), mystical (irrational), altruist (self-sacrificing, suicidal), tyrannical, and ugly.
-It regards individuals as rightless cells of a collective “organism”, which it regards the political agent of society.
-Collectivist society is characterized by central control and fear.1
+Collectivism is idealistic (nihilistic, fantastical), mystical (irrational), and altruist (self-sacrificing, suicidal).
+It is tyrannical, chaotic, and ugly.
+It regards individuals as rightless cells of a collective “organism”, which it regards as the political agent of society.
+Collectivist society is characterized by central control and demoralizing terror.1

 A society controls (governs) the use of force within it through institutions of law, defense, and court.
-Whatever forms they take, these institutions comprise a society’s state.
+These always exist in some form, acknowledged as such or not.
+Whatever forms they take, they comprise a society’s state.

 Here is America’s problem.
 We have an individualist politics and way of life.
 But we have a collectivist form of government: a centralized state, at federal, state, and local levels.
 The collectivist part of this contradiction causes our political and social strife.